-- a competent person must undertake a risk assessment prior to undertaking any live electrical work.
-The results of the risk assessment and the identified risk controls must be documented in a JSEA/SWMS specific to the work activity being undertaken, which must: - identify the electrical work; - specify hazards associated with the electrical work and risks associated with those hazards; - describe the measures to be implemented to control the risks; and - describe how the measures to be implemented to control the risks are to be implemented, monitored and reviewed. - electrical workers must remove any metal rings, bracelets, watches that may have the potential to come in contact with an electrical part; - where a risk assessment indicates that the live electrical work should be undertaken by two competent persons, the competent person performing the live electrical fault-finding work must confirm that an electrical safety observer is in place for the duration of the live electrical fault-finding work; - the competent person performing the live electrical fault-finding work must place an in-test 1000V low voltage rescue kit adjacent to the area they will be working and that all parts of the kit are checked prior to work commencing; - where a risk assessment indicates that the live electrical work should be undertaken by two competent • persons, the competent person undertaking the live electrical work must instruct the electrical safety observer where the point of isolation is located and the method of operation of the switch.
-The tag from the rescue kit must be attached to this point of isolation before work commences; - an electrical safety mat shall be placed on the ground where the competent person shall be standing; - barriers must be erected to prevent unauthorised workers from entering the area where live electrical work is being undertaken; - the minimum requirement for PPE when performing live electrical fault-finding work are: - approved full length flame resistant clothing (Cat 1 PPE for low voltage electrical work) - safety glasses or face-shield (determined by risk assessment) - electrical worker gloves (cloth inner, class 'OO' rubber, leather outer) - low voltage rescue kit - electrical safety mat - - electrical non-conductive safety footwear.
+- the Competent Person performing the Live electrical fault-finding work must place an in-test 1000V Low Voltage rescue kit adjacent to the area they will be working and that all parts of the kit are checked prior to work commencing; - where a risk assessment indicates that the Live Electrical Work should be undertaken by two Competent Persons, the Competent Person undertaking the Live Electrical Work must instruct the electrical Safety Observer where the point of isolation is located and the method of operation of the switch.
+The tag from the rescue kit must be attached to this point of isolation before work commences; - an electrical safety mat shall be placed on the ground where the Competent Person shall be standing; - barriers must be erected to prevent unauthorised workers from entering the area where Live Electrical Work is being undertaken; - the minimum requirement for PPE when performing energised Electrical Work are: - o approved full-length flame-resistant clothing - o safety glasses or face-shield (determined by risk assessment) - o Electrical Worker gloves insulated to the highest potential voltage expected for the work being undertaken - Low Voltage rescue kit - electrical safety mat - o electrical non-conductive safety footwear. - If spotter/second person for LV rescue is required according to risk assessment, a defibrillator must be brought to work area prior to commencement of work.

-A guide to the selection of PPE suitable for the type of work near operating currents is provided in Appendix F (an extract from AS/NZS 4836 Safe working on or near low voltage electrical installations) of this procedure.
+A guide to the selection of PPE suitable for the type of work near operating currents is provided in Appendix F (an extract from AS/NZS 4836 Safe working on or near Low Voltage Electrical Installations) of this Procedure.

-All electrical test equipment used when performing live electrical fault finding must be insulated and rated for the voltages that will be applied to the tool e.g. electrical test equipment with voltage indicators and fuse protection to prevent short circuits.
+All electrical test equipment used when performing Live electrical fault finding must be insulated and rated for the voltages that will be applied to the tool e.g. electrical test equipment with voltage indicators and fuse protection to prevent short circuits.

-When selecting electrical test equipment for use in live electrical fault finding, the following must be considered:
+When selecting electrical test equipment for use in Live electrical fault finding, the following must be considered:

-- the device's function, range and class of accuracy shall be appropriate to both the work being undertaken and the conditions in which the work is being undertaken - the combination of leads and instruments used should be capable of withstanding the impulse voltages and fault current levels that could be experienced at the location - the rating for test instruments and test probes used on 415/240V mains voltage equipment should be Installation Category III (3) or IV (4)
+- the device's function, range and class of accuracy shall be appropriate to both the work being undertaken and the conditions in which the work is being undertaken - the combination of leads and instruments used should be capable of withstanding the impulse voltages and fault current levels that could be experienced at the location - the rating for test instruments and test probes used on 415/240V mains voltage equipment should be Installation Category III (3) or IV (4) - Type A probes (leads) should be used for measuring supply voltages (415/240 V AC).
+Therefore, workers who perform Live testing or fault finding in switchboards should use at least Category III (3) devices with Type A probes.